 Stranger At Home A Project of From the Heart Productions

-STRANGER AT HOME is a documentary film, currently in pre-production, about a Navy Psychologist's mission to hold Military Medicine accountable for practical and systemic solutions to the mental health epidemic decimating our warrior class.
+STRANGER AT HOME is a documentary film, currently in production, about a Navy Psychologist's mission to hold Military Medicine accountable for solutions to the mental health epidemic decimating our warrior class.

 STRANGER AT HOME explores these questions through a former Navy Psychologist's tumultuous, personal account of his transformation from decorated career Officer, to reluctant whistle blower, to veteran with a relentless mission: to have Military Medicine become our nation's leader in mental health reform – not just for the benefit of our warrior class, but for every American.